invent-framework/invent/docs/index.rst

     **This documentation is for two sorts of readers**.

     1. Folks who want to use PyperCard to build cross platform GUI applications.
 If this is *you*, check out the :doc:`tutorials` first.
+If you're already quite technical, you should see the :doc:`cheatsheet`.

     2. Programmers who want to contribute to the development of PyperCard itself.
 If this is *you*, start with the :doc:`contributing`